-We hope to source many more contributions from the policy and link community, to existing work, through this PolicyResponse.ca project.
-Get in touch by e-mail at policyresponse@ryerson.ca or reach out to us on Twitter at @PolicyResponse.
+We hope to source many more contributions from the policy community, and link to existing work, through this PolicyResponse.ca Get by e-mail project. in touch at policyresponse@ryerson.ca or reach out to us on Twitter @PolicyResponse.
 You can also subscribe to our mailing list.